 Injustice in our midst

-As protests have proliferated in response to the horrific murder of George Floyd and other ongoing episodes of systemic race-based violence against members of minority communities, the Library’s staff and extended community have been thinking about how institutions of historical memory like the JCB can and should respond.
+Since protests erupted in the days and weeks following the horrific murder of George Floyd, and amidst other ongoing episodes of systemic race-based violence against members of minority communities, the Library’s staff and extended community have been thinking about how institutions of historical memory like the JCB can and should respond.

 As a steward of historical materials that are deeply illustrative of – and deeply imbedded within – the histories of race-based oppression in the Americas, the JCB has a special responsibility to take part in these conversations.
 Many groups have suffered historically at the hands of colonialism – the dispossession and genocide of Native communities throughout the hemisphere is another flagrant and ubiquitous example within our collection – but anti-black racism is an inextricable feature of all colonial American societies, and clearly linked to the kinds of oppression and cycles of violence we witness today, from Minneapolis to Louisville (and far beyond US borders as well).